MorganStimpson/piBrew/README.md

 # piBrew - developed by Morgan Stimpson
-Use a Raspberry Pi to study the fermentation rate of wort or other fermentable liquids.
+Using a Raspberry Pi to study the fermentation rate of wort or other fermentable liquids.

 ## How To Run It:
 1. Start up your Raspberry Pi